algres/sch124/README.md

 ## About the project:

-Altruistic project to create the first cms website.
+Altruistic project to create the first own cms website.

 Designed with [radonichn](https://github.com/radonichn) in 2017.